 Kan.
 Stat.
 Ann. § 38-2231(b) provides that "A law enforcement officer shall take a child under 18 years of age into custody when the officer: (3) reasonably believes the child is a victim of human trafficking, aggravated human trafficking or commercial sexual exploitation of a child."
 Pursuant to Kan.
 Stat.
 Ann. § 38-2232(b)(2), "When any law enforcement officer takes into custody any child as provided in subsection (b)(3) of K.S.A.
 2012 Supp.
 38-2231, and amendments thereto, the law enforcement officer shall place the child in protective custody and may deliver the child to a staff secure facility.
 The law enforcement officer shall contact the department for children and families to begin an assessment to determine safety, placement and treatment needs for the child.
-Such child shall not be placed in a juvenile detention facility or other secure facility"
+Such child shall not be placed in a juvenile detention facility or other secure facility."

-Section 6(a)-(c) of Enacted House Bill 2034 provides that "A staff secure facility shall: (1) Not include construction features designed to physically restrict the movements and activities of residents, but shall have a design, structure, interior and exterior environment, and furnishings to promote a safe, comfortable and therapeutic environment for the residents . . .
+Section 6(a)-(c) of Enacted House Bill 2034 provides that "A staff secure facility shall: (1) Not include construction features designed to physically restrict the movements and activities of residents, but shall have a design, structure, interior and exterior environment, and furnishings to promote a safe, comfortable and therapeutic environment for the residents ...
 A staff secure facility shall provide the following services to children placed in such facility: (1) Case management; (2) life skills training; (3) health care; (4) mental health counseling; (5) substance abuse screening and treatment; and (6) any other appropriate services . . .
 Service providers in a staff secure facility shall be trained to counsel and assist victims of human trafficking and sexual exploitation."

-Pursuant to Enacted House Bill 2034, section 5, "[w]henever a child is in custody, as defined in K.S.A.
-38-2202 [Definitions], and amendments thereto, and such child has been subjected to human trafficking or aggravated human trafficking; as defined by K.S.A.
+Pursuant to Enacted House Bill 2034, section 5, "[w] henever a child is in custody, as defined in K.S.A.
+38-2202 [Definitions], and amendments thereto, and such child has been subjected to human trafficking or aggravated human trafficking, as defined by K.S.A.
 21-5426 [Human trafficking; aggravated human trafficking], and amendments thereto, or commercial sexual exploitation of a child, as defined by section 4, and amendments thereto, or the child committed an act which, if committed by an adult, would constitute a violation of K.S.A.
 21-6419 [Selling sexual relations], and amendments thereto, the court shall refer the child to the secretary of the department for children and families for an assessment to determine safety, placement and treatment needs for the child.
 The secretary shall use a research-based assessment tool to assess such needs and shall make appropriate recommendations to the court."

-Enacted House Bill 3, Section 11 provides, "(1) Notwith-standing Section 12 [Prostitution] or 13 [Loitering for prostitution purposes] of this Act, if it is determined after a reasonable period of custody for investigative purposes, that the person suspected of prostitution or loitering for prostitution is under the age of eighteen (18), then the minor shall not be prosecuted for an offense under Section 12 or 13 of this Act.
-(2) A law enforcement officer who takes a minor into custody under subsection (1) of this section shall immediately make a report to the Cabinet for Health and Family Services pursuant to Section 2 of this Act.
-Pursuant to Section 3 of this Act, the officer may take the minor into protective custody.
-(3) The Cabinet for Health and Family Services shall commence an investigation into child dependency, neglect, or abuse pursuant to Section 1 of this Act."
+Ky.
+Rev. Ann. § 529.120 (Treatment of minor suspected of prostitution offense) provides, "(1) Notwithstanding KRS 529.020 [Prostitution] or 529.080 [Loitering for prostitution purposes], if it is determined after a reasonable period of custody for investigative purposes, that the person suspected of prostitution or loitering for prostitution is under the age of eighteen (18), then the minor shall not be prosecuted for an offense under KRS 529.020 or 529.080.
+(2) A law enforcement officer who takes a minor into custody under subsection (1) of this section shall immediately make a report to the Cabinet for Health and Family Services pursuant to KRS 620.030 [Duty to report dependency, neglect, abuse, or human trafficking].
+Pursuant to KRS 620.040 [Duties of prosecutor, police, and cabinet], the officer may take the minor into protective custody.
+(3) The Cabinet for Health and Family Services shall commence an investigation into child dependency, neglect, or abuse pursuant to KRS 620.029 [Duties of cabinet relating to children who are victims of human trafficking]."